Vijayashree124/WeatherDetection/README.md

 🎓 Project Background:

 This project was built as part of my full-stack web development training at Tap Academy, Bangalore.
 It helped me understand the core concepts of front-end design, JavaScript event handling, and working with real-time web APIs.
 It also strengthened my ability to build functional and responsive websites from scratch.

+🧠 What I Learned:

+Integrating RESTful APIs with front-end websites

+Managing asynchronous operations using fetch()

+Creating smooth animations and transitions using CSS

+Implementing theme toggles with JavaScript and localStorage

+Enhancing UX with engaging content and visuals

 🌱 Future Enhancements: